-- 28.3.1.3 Ensure all proposals to subdivide or develop land that is subject to natural hazard risk include an assessment that is commensurate with the level of natural hazard risk including where relevant: - a. the likelihood of the natural hazard event occurring over no less than a 100 year period; - b. the type and scale of the natural hazard and the effects of a natural hazard on the subject land, and proposed activity or development; - c. the effects of multiple and cascading hazards; - d. the effects of climate change on the likelihood and scale of the natural hazard; - e. the potential for the activity to exacerbate the natural hazard risk both within and beyond the subject land; - f. the location, design and construction of building and structures to mitigate the effects of natural hazards, such as the raising of floor levels, or relocation of buildings and structures; - g. management techniques that avoid or manage natural hazard risk to a tolerable level, including with respect to ingress and egress of both residents and emergency services during a natural hazard event.
+- b. the type and scale of the natural hazard and the effects of a natural hazard on the subject land, and proposed activity or development; - c. the effects of multiple and cascading hazards; - d. e. the effects of climate change on the frequency likelihood and scale of the natural hazard; - d. the vulnerability of the activity in relation to the natural hazard; - e. the potential for the activity to exacerbate the natural hazard risk both within and beyond the subject land; - f. the potential for any structures on the subject land to be relocated; - f. g. the location, design and construction of buildings and structures to mitigate the effects of natural hazards, such as the raising of floor levels, or relocation of buildings and structures; - g. h. management techniques that avoid or manage natural hazard risk to a tolerable level, including with respect to ingress and egress of both residents and emergency services during a natural hazard event-

-Advice note:
+Advice Note:

-Council's natural hazard database identifies land that is affected by, or potentially affected by, natural hazards.
+Council's natural hazards database identifies land that is affected by, or potentially affected by, natural hazards.
 The database contains natural hazard information that has been developed at different scales and this should be taken into account when assessing potential natural hazard risk.
 It is highly likely that for those hazards that have been identified at a 'district wide' level, further detailed analysis will be required.